petrikatjosh/Bayesian_Occlusion_Proj_CARLA/README.md

 Latency was not used in the stopping distance formula; the formula assumes instant reaction.
 Latency should be factored into the safety margin calculation.

 Different levels of tire friction are also not considered here; future work should include different environments that result in different levels of tire friction.

-Since this controller relies on a heurisitc override by making the distance between the truck and ego vehicle much higher for the vehicle to pass, the car is essential in a dangerous 'zombie state' that will not react immediately if the truck were to swerve into the ego vehicle's lane.

 ---